November 16, 2021

 (c) 2017

-Mother is always crossing the wrong street
+Mother is always crossing the wrong street—

-is at the wrong corner, is moving the wrong way.
+moving the wrong way.

-I cross with her, arguing out the steps.
+arguing the steps.

-At one point I began to turn the right way
+At some point I began turning

-and left her behind, first in guilt, then glee.
+first in guilt, then glee.

-Not that I have always been careful.
+I haven’t always been careful.

-Once my heel got caught in the sewer grill
+Once my heel caught

-and a crowd gathered to jeer.
+A crowd gathered to jeer.

 they lose luster.